JirkaEifler/JirkaEifler/README.md

 ## 👋 Hi, I’m Jiří Eifler

 Enthusiastic Python developer passionate about technology and AI.
-Completed a 7-month intensive program and built several projects (see below).
+Completed an 8-month intensive program and built several projects (see below).
 Curious by nature, quick to learn, and motivated to transform ideas into practical solutions.

 - 🛠 Recently, I have completed…